 According to an independent survey last year, over 70% of the people are well-aware of the ill effects of environmental degradation and climate change.
 40% are even ready to adopt sustainable practices to bring a change.
 Thankfully, there are many NGOs that are working in the field of environmental protection to make our tomorrow better.

-Here, we list top 5 NGOs involved in protecting our environment:
+Here, we list the top 5 NGOs involved in protecting our environment:

 With a beautiful and symbolic water droplet logo that represents precisely what the TRDC does, this environmental NGO strives to preserve natural resources for generations to come.
 Established in 1994, the vision of TRDC is to make natural resources available to all, with no discrimination.
 This NGO, headquartered at Bengaluru, aims to nurture development practices through education, awareness and conservation.